 Visitor Center: 811 N. Euclid Ave. – 8 miles north of the airport near the University of Arizona.

-Hours: Monday-Friday 9 a.m.- 5 p.m.
-Saturdays and Sundays 9 a.m.- 4 p.m. from October-May.
+Hours: 9 a.m.-5 p.m.
+Mondays-Fridays.
+Also 9 a.m.-4 p.m.
+Saturdays and Sundays from October-May.
 Closed New Year’s Day, Martin Luther King, Jr. Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.